g-simmons/OCB/README.md

 # AutoCPD: An automated omics compendium preparation pipeline
 This toolkit can prepare the transcriptomic compendium, a normalized, format-consistent data matrix across samples from different studies, by collecting the samples in <a href="https://www.ncbi.nlm.nih.gov/sra">Sequencing Read Archive (SRA)</a> database given the topic you are interested in and your target species.
 ![Figure 1.
 The entire transcriptomic compendium pipeline](https://github.com/bigghost2054/AutomatedOmicsCompendiumPreparationPipeline/blob/Pipeline_20200307/images/Figure1.png)
 Figure 1.
-The entire transcriptomic compendium pipeline
+The entire transcriptomic compendium pipeline.
+The process consists of 6 steps: **1**, Metadata preparation by extracting run information from SRA. **2**, Downloading sequencing data in FASTA format. **3**, Aligning sequences with reference genomes. **4**, Generating gene expression profile for each run given the corresponding sequence direction information (BED) and gene annotation. **5**, Normalizing gene expression profile table. **6**, Different approaches for validating the quality of the generated compendium.

 # Installation (TODO: Rename repo?)
 Download the entire repository: